jacob-long/jtools/README.md

 ![](README-theme_apa_ex-1.png)

-Facet grids like those produced by `interact_plot` for 3-way interactions are also supported, though APA guidance on these kinds of constructions are less than clear.
+Facet grids like those produced by `interact_plot` for 3-way interactions are also supported, though APA guidance on these kinds of constructions is less than clear.
 The embedded legend has a nice space-saving quality, though some trial and error may be needed before finding the ideal `legend.pos` argument.

 ``` r
 p2 <- probe_interaction(fita3, pred = critical, modx = learning, mod2 = privileges)